List of extant baronetcies

-Baronets are a rank in the British aristocracy.
-The current Baronetage of the United Kingdom has replaced the earlier but existing Baronetages of England, Nova Scotia, Ireland, and Great Britain.
+Baronets are hereditary titles awarded by the Crown.
+The current baronetage of the United Kingdom has replaced the earlier, existing baronetages of England, Nova Scotia, Ireland and Great Britain.

+To be recognised as a baronet, it is necessary to prove a claim of succession.
+When this has been done, the name is entered on the Official Roll of the Baronetage.
+Persons who have not proven their claims may not be officially styled as baronets.
+This was ordained by Royal Warrant in February 1910.
+A baronetcy is considered vacant if the previous holder has died within the previous five years and if no one has proven their succession, and is considered dormant if no one has proven their succession in more than five years after the death of the previous incumbent.

+All extant baronetcies, including vacant baronetcies, are listed below in order of precedence (i.e. date).
+All other baronetcies, including those which are extinct, dormant or forfeit, are on a separate list of baronetcies.
+The list is current as of April 2025, when it was last updated.
+The baronetcy lists include any peerage titles which are held by the baronet.

 Baronetage of England (1611–1705)

-King James I created the hereditary Order of Baronets in England on 22 May 1611, for the settlement of Ireland.
-He offered the dignity to 200 gentlemen of good birth, with a clear estate of £1,000 a year, on condition that each one should pay a sum equivalent to three years' pay to 30 soldiers at 8d per day per man (total – £1,095) into the King's Exchequer.
+King James I created the hereditary Order of Baronets in England on 22 May 1611, to fund the settlement of Ireland.
+He offered the dignity to 200 gentlemen of good birth, with a clear estate of £1,000 a year, on condition that each one should pay a sum equivalent to three years' pay to 30 soldiers at 8d. per day per man (total – £1,095) into the King's Exchequer.

 The Baronetage of England comprises all baronetcies created in the Kingdom of England before the Act of Union in 1707.
 In that year, the Baronetage of England and the Baronetage of Nova Scotia were replaced by the Baronetage of Great Britain.

-The extant baronetcies are listed below in order of precedence (i.e. date).
-All other baronetcies, including extinct, dormant (D), unproven (U), under review (R) or forfeit, are on a separate list of baronetcies.

-The baronetcy lists include any peerage titles which are held by the baronet.

-To be recognised as a baronet, it is necessary to prove a claim of succession.
-When this has been done, the name is entered on The Official Roll.
-This was ordained by Royal Warrant in February 1910.
-Those who have not so proven are shown below as unproven or under review or dormant.
-A baronetcy is considered dormant if, five years after the death of the previous incumbent, no heir has come forward to claim it.